degpeg-media/degpeg-b2c-sdk-android-example/README.md

 }
 ```

 2. Add the dependency to your app level build file

 ```groovy
 dependencies {
     implementation 'com.github.degpeg-media:degpeg-b2c-sdk-android:release_version'
 }
 ```

+(latest release_version : 1.0.2)

 3. Create the Application class and extends Controller class.
 Also add the application class into the manifest.xml file.